ivantishchenko/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Welcome to my webpage!
 I am a Reasearch Assistant at [ETH Zurich](ethz.ch/), [Computer Vision and Geometry Lab](https://cvg.ethz.ch/).
 I graduated with a MSc in Computer Science from [ETH Zurich](ethz.ch/).
-While completing this program, I have intered at [Swisscom](https://www.swisscom.ch) as a Software Engineer.
+While completing this program, I have interned at [Swisscom](https://www.swisscom.ch) as a Software Engineer.